JayK0818/VuePress-Blog/docs/front-end/javascript/bom.md

 document.addEventListener('copy', function(e){
   e.clipboardData.setData('text/plain', 'Hello, world!');
   e.clipboardData.setData('text/html', '<b>Hello, world!</b>');
-  e.preventDefault(); // We want our data, not data from any selection, to be written to the clipboard });
+  e.preventDefault();//We want our data, not data from any selection, to be written to the clipboard });
 ```
 ## window.history